 A salivary mucocele, or sialocele, is a collection of saliva that has leaked from a damaged salivary gland or salivary duct, and has accumulated in the tissues.
 This is often noted as a fluctuant, painless swelling of the neck or within the oral cavity.
 While often inaccurately called a salivary cyst, mucoceles are lined by inflammatory tissue (called granulation tissue) which is secondary to the inflammation caused by the free saliva in the tissues.
 A cyst is lined by epithelial (glandular) tissue which is itself responsible for the production of the fluid.
 Salivary mucoceles may be classified as follows:

 - Cervical Mucocele: This is the most common type of mucocele.
-It is a collection of saliva in the upper neck region, at the angle of the jaw, or between the mandibles.
+It is a collection of saliva in the upper neck region, under the jaw, or in the intermandiublar region (between the jaws).
 (Figures 1 and 3)

 - Sublingual Mucocele (also called a ranula): Another frequent location for the formation of a mucocele is on the floor of the mouth alongside the tongue.
 This is frequently seen in association with a cervical mucocele.
 (Figure 2)